 Air Force intelligence analysts and operational leaders moved quickly to develop a new targeting combat plan to counter deadly ISIS explosive-laden drone attacks in Iraq and Syria.

-In October of this year, ISIS used a drone, intended for surveillance use, to injure troops on the ground.
+In October of last year, ISIS used a drone, intended for surveillance use, to injure troops on the ground.
 Unlike typical surveillance drones, this one exploded after local forces picked it up for inspection, an Air Force statement said.

 The emergence of bomb-drones, if even at times improperly used by ISIS, presents a new and serious threat to Iraqi Security Forces, members of the U.S.-Coalition and civilians, service officials explained to Sout Warrior.
 Drone bombs could target advancing Iraqi Security Forces, endanger or kill civilians and possibly even threat forward-operating US forces providing fire support some distance behind the front lines.